 After completing the drops specified in the drop safety test (Sec.
 5.7), examine the pistols for damage and note any cracks, chips, or other visible damage.
-For those pistols that passed the drop safety test without structural damage, insert a fully loaded magazine, chamber a round, point the pistol into a bullet trap or other suitable device.
+For those pistols that passed the drop safety test without structural damage or damage that will affect the safe and proper functioning of the pistol, insert a fully loaded magazine, chamber a round, point the pistol into a bullet trap or other suitable device.
 Fire until the ammunition has been expended.
 Release the magazine (note any sticking or binding), reload and repeat until 20 rounds have been fired.
 Note any misfires or malfunctions.
 If there are more than three malfunctions, repeat the 20 round firing test.
 If there are no more than three malfunctions during the repeat firing test, the pistol meets the requirements of this test.